 Abstract

-The Thermal Grill Illusion (TGI) is a phenomenon in which the juxtaposition of innocuous warm and cold temperatures elicits a burning sensation, offering a unique window to understand how pain can be perceived in response to harmless stimuli.
-Much debate has revolved around whether spinal mechanisms are involved in the generation of illusory pain, beyond supraspinal mechanisms.
-In this study, we investigated the role of the spinal cord in the generation of the TGI, in two independent experiments, involving a total of 80 healthy individuals.
-We applied heat and cold stimuli on dermatomes, namely areas of skin innervated by a single spinal nerve, mapped onto adjacent or nonadjacent spinal segments.
-Participants were asked to rate their perceptions of cold, warm, and burning sensations in response to TGI and control stimuli.
+The Thermal Grill Illusion (TGI) is a phenomenon in which the juxtaposition of innocuous warm and cold temperatures on the skin elicits a burning sensation, offering a unique window to understand how pain can be perceived in response to harmless stimuli.
+In this study, we investigated the role of the spinal cord in the generation of the TGI, in two independent experiments (total n = 80).
+We applied heat and cold stimuli on dermatomes, areas of skin innervated by a single spinal nerve, that mapped onto adjacent or nonadjacent spinal segments.
 Our aims were to investigate thermosensory and painful perceptual components of the TGI, as well as spatial features of the illusion that may illuminate processes underlying thermosensory integration in the spinal cord.
-Our findings revealed that both thermosensory and painful components of TGI perception were modulated similarly, with enhanced warm and burning ratings observed when cold and warm stimuli were confined within the same dermatome.
-Further, we found no perceptual differences based on the proximal-distal location of the cold stimulus within a single dermatome, but notable heat enhancement when the cold rather than the warm stimulus was associated with a more caudal segmental location along the spinal cord.
+Both thermosensory and painful components of TGI perception were modulated similarly, with enhanced warm and burning ratings observed when cold and warm stimuli were confined within the same dermatome.
+Further, we found notable heat enhancement when the cold rather than the warm stimulus was associated with a more caudal segmental location along the spinal cord.
 These results provide insights into the organisation of the spinal cord in relation to the thermosensory integration and generation of the TGI.

 Introduction

 The thermal grill illusion (TGI) is a perceptual phenomenon that challenges conventional understanding of pain perception.
 It is a sensation of burning heat or pain when harmless cold and warm temperatures are applied to the skin simultaneously (Craig and Bushnell 1994; Craig et al. 1996).
-Despite cold and warm temperatures being individually innocuous, their combination produces a contradictory burning sensation, even so the temperatures are insufficient to activate peripheral nociceptors.
+Despite cold and warm temperatures being individually innocuous, and therefore insufficient to activate peripheral nociceptors, their combination produces a contradictory burning sensation.
 The generation of this illusion is thus attributed to central nervous system mechanisms (Craig and Bushnell 1994; Fardo et al. 2020).
-Recent studies have highlighted the involvement of the spinal cord as an initial site contributing to the TGI (Fardo, Finnerup, and Haggard 2018; Harper and Hollins 2017).
-However, the precise mechanisms underpinning integration of cold and warm thermal afferents in the spinal cord, alongside those responsible for the distinctive burning quality to this illusion, are yet to be elucidated.
+While recent studies have highlighted the involvement of the spinal cord as an initial site contributing to the TGI (Fardo, Finnerup, and Haggard 2018; Harper and Hollins 2017), the precise mechanisms underpinning integration of cold and warm thermal afferents in the spinal cord, alongside those responsible for the distinctive burning quality to this illusion, are yet to be elucidated.